Taro is a starchy root crop with edible leaves and has provided good nutrition to Pacific Islanders for hundreds of years.

 Source: The Concise New Zealand Food Composition Tables, 10th Edition, Plant & Food Research - 2014

 Taro is high in carbohydrate, greater than potato, and consequently one of the highest vegetable sources of energy.
-It is also a good source of dietary fibre, folate, and zinc plus a source of vitamins C, E and B6 plus niacin.
+It is also a good source of dietary fibre, folate, and zinc plus a source of vitamins C, E, B6, niacin and contains potassium.

 Customers may not know how to use taro, so use the QR code on labels.
 Talk to Pacific Island customers for ideas.